 Can I use questions from the bank for usability testing or user surveys?

-Yes, many questions apply directly to usability testing software or user surveys setups.
+Yes, many questions apply directly to u003cstrongu003eusability testing softwareu003c/strongu003e or u003cstrongu003euser surveysu003c/strongu003e setups.
 Use open-ended, comparative, or task-based questions to get both qualitative and quantitative data.

 How do I pick the right question type for my research method?